jrpotter/anki-synonyms/README.md

 a clean way.

 Consider a [total order](https://en.wikipedia.org/wiki/Total_order).
-What this is does not matter; what it could also be called does.
+What this is does not matter; other names it may have does.
 What some people call a "total order", others call a "linear order".
-Though this example is simple, it does highlight an issue - remembering the various synonyms used to describe a concept is important for fluency.
+Though this example is simple, it highlights an important issue - remembering the various synonyms used to describe a concept is necessary for fluency.

-As of now, to handle this situation, it is probably best to use two flashcards, one with prompt "Total Order" and another with prompt "Linear Order".
+As of now, to handle this situation, it is probably suggested to use two flashcards, one with prompt "Total Order" and another with prompt "Linear Order".
 In some cases though, it'd be nice if the flashcard could *choose* which term it shows when it shows it.
 That is, it'd be nice to have a single card and allow Anki to randomly choose to show "Total Order" *or* "Linear Order".

 To do so, we can install this plugin and write the following: